hyyoxhk/hyyoxhk/README.md

-I am He Yong, an experienced software developer from from china
+I am He Yong, an experienced software developer from china